 My sage-femme has a super tiny office, so the exam table is a mere 2 feet away from the desk.
 There’s no partition but she did avert her eyes while I undressed.

-We started with the pelvic exam and pap smear (frottis), so she asked me to remove my pants and underwear and lay down on the table.
-Everything here was standard and as expected, so I’m not going to go into further detail on the specifics.
+We started with the pap smear (frottis), so she asked me to remove my pants and underwear and lay down on the table.
+This was standard and very quick!

-➡️ I did notice that she checked in with me at every stage.
+She checked in with me at every stage.
 Ex: “I’m going to do X. Is that ok?”
 I am unsure if this is common here or just the bedside manner of my relatively young sage-femme.
 It’s also possible that she just wanted to make me feel extra comfortable in light of it being my first visit.
-I did not often experience this level of consent with my gynecologists in the States.
+I did not often experience this level of consent with my gynecologists in the States although I believe there is a movement towards verifying medical consent in both countries.

 With the cervical screening out of the way, I put my underwear and pants back on, removed my shirt and bra, and laid back down on the table.
 She conducted a breast exam, checking for lumps and hard spots.